Von Neumann Normalisation of a Quantum Random Number Generator: The infinite case

 \begin{Proposition} There exist (continuously many) infinite 1/2-random sequences $\seq{x} \in B^\omega$ such that $VN(\seq{x})$ is random. \end{Proposition} \begin{proof} Consider a random sequence $\seq{x} = x_{1}x_{2} \dots x_{n}\dots$ and construct the sequence $\seq{x'}=x_{1}\bar{x}_{1}x_{2}\bar{x}_{2} \dots x_{n}\bar{x}_{n}\dots$.
 Clearly, $\seq{x'}$ is 1/2-random and $VN(\seq{x'})= \seq{x}$. \end{proof}

 {\bf Comment.} Both Proposition~\ref{1/2} and~\ref{1} are true for the more general case of $\varepsilon$-random sequences, where $0< \varepsilon < 1$ is computable.

 We briefly note that in the definition of Borel normality it does not matter if we count the number of non-overlapping occurrences of each string of length $m$, $N_i^m(y)$ as defined in Section~\ref{sec:notation}, or the number of overlapping occurrences, $\mathcal{N}_i^m(y)$~\cite{Kuipers:1974fk}.
+One of the main results of this section, presented in Theorem~\ref{bnormal}, is the following: Borel normality is invariant under von Neumann normalisation.

 \if01 \begin{Theorem} Every $\seq{x}=x_1 x_2 \dots \in B^\omega$ such that $VN(\seq{x}) \in B^*$ is not Borel normal. \end{Theorem} \begin{proof} The number of occurrences (as defined in \cite{Calude:2002fk}) of the strings $01$ or $10$ in $\seq{x}$, $\mathcal{N}_2^2(\seq{x}) + \mathcal{N}_3^{2}(\seq{x}) = |VN(\seq{x})|$, and is thus finite.
 Hence